Plecra/HoverPatches/README.md

 ## Building

+Visual studio/build tools can be used to build this.

+*Dependencies*
-Visual studio can be used to build this.
-Support for .NET framework 3.5 must be installed.
+- Support for .NET framework 3.5 must be installed.
+- MonoMod patcher. `postbuild.bat` currently expects to find `MonoMod.Patcher.exe` in `bin\Debug\patched_game\Hover_Data\Managed`

+The build scripts will automate the process when you're building from Visual Studio.
+Here are the steps they go through.

+- Build `Hover.Patches.mm.dll` from the csproj. `msbuild` will be able to do this with most versions of "Build Tools for Visual Studio"
+    - The Hover.Patches libraries references the assemblies from the base game, `Assembly-CSharp.dll` in particular.
+      The build scripts use the `HoverDirectory` environment variable to locate them.
+- Now that we have the compiled patches, they must be applied to the game using monomod.
+  The monomod tool is given the name of the assembly to patch: For us, `Assembly-CSharp.dll`.
+  It searches for other dlls in the directory with the same prefix to use as patches, and generates `MONOMODDED_Assembly-CSharp.dll`.
+To give it our patch then, we put the patch dll in `Hover\Hover_Data\Managed` and rename it to `Hover\Hover_Data\Managed\Assembly-CSharp.Patches.mm.dll`.

+Done!

 It relies on being able to reference the game files for compilation.
 By default it will search in steam's default installation path, but you can replace the Hover directory by creating a